Registration Info: Courses | Registration Info: Applied Lessons

 Bachelor of Music Education

-- First Year Seminar that also fulfills a curricular requirement (e.g., Writing, American or English Literature, or Math/Quantitative) [Note: The writing component is a state requirement for teacher licensure that must be completed during the first semester either through an approved course, having achieved a minimum score of 660 on the verbal portion of the SAT, or having successfully completed an approved AP English Writing class with a score of 4 or higher.]
+- First Year Seminar that also fulfills a curricular requirement (e.g., Writing, American or English Literature, or Math/Quantitative).
+The writing component is a state requirement for teacher licensure that must be completed in one of the following ways during the first semester:

 Bachelor of Music in Performance